All Episodes

 And there was a song I wished I did.

-It only occurred to me to do it when you started talking about the Illuminati, but I'll do it, you know, the next one.
+I only occurred to me to do it when you started talking about the Illuminati, but I'll do it.

 I think he's connected with the Milner Group, for example, who are dodgy as.

-The Milner Group who basically started the First World War.
+The Milner group who basically started the First World War.

-Montague Norman, I'd always had him as a complete wrong-un, but it turns out, you reveal, that he was actually a great believer, unlike Keynes, for example, who was also a complete wrong-un, that Montague Norman was a believer in the gold standard.
+Montague Norman, I'd always had him as a complete wrongen, but it turns out you reveal that he was actually a great believer, unlike Keynes, for example, who was also a complete wrongen.

 Very much so.

-those kind of things And he, you know, he was a big sound money guy and he, he was the guy who took England back onto the gold standard in 1925.
+And he was a big sound money guy, and he was the guy who took England back onto the gold stand in 1925.

-them all And they were still taking Nazi gold in 1945.
+And they were still taking Nazi gold in 1945.

 They were pretty bad.

-I don't know why you say that as though.
+I don't know why you say that as though that's kind of an anomalous.

-They were running these people were running the Nazis.
+These people were running the Nazis.

 The Nazis were just one of their front operations.